Ticketedmoon/skybreak-unix-environment/vim/my_vim_cmd_sheet.md

 `:5,12s/{A}/{B}/gc` - replace all cases of `A` with `B` betwee lines 5-12 but ask for confirmation.

 `{` and `}` for moving up and down blocks of text.
+`CTRL-D` - lets you move down half a page by scrolling the page
+`CTRL-U` - lets you move up half a page also by scrolling

 `x` - delete character under cursor and move cursor to next character.
 `X` - delete character under cursor and move cursor to previous character.